Steve-O-Murphy/Portfolio/Readme.md

 * Video Content API Developers Reference

     The content API allows customers to perform many actions, such as uploading media and creating playlists.
 I inherited this information and contributed large amounts of content.

-I transformed the format to a standard structure with tables and drop-down arrows.
+    **Note:** I do not have a copy of this document.

 * Video Analytics API Developers Reference